angusmillar/Deprecated-Pyro/README.md

 If you answer No it will abort if you answer Yes the scripts will be executed against the database.
 It will eventually finish with the word "Success!" in green, or a red "Failed!" and some error messages.

 If you wished to automate this task you can provide the switch parameter '-UnattendedMode True' to the launch and it will run without requiring any user interactions, it will just attempt to run the scripts against the database and nothing else.
-This is a console application that managed the databse initaliseation and migrations or upgrades

 **Pyro.Engine (Project)**